Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 ![Skyrim cover art](/img/skyrim.jpg "Skyrim cover art")

 Now let’s take a look at what some of the same studios have done recently.
 These companies have only grown larger.
 The technology and tools have only gotten better.
-So that means logically we must be getting the same if not more amount of breath-taking adventures from these iconic studios right...right??
+So that means logically we must be getting the same amount of, if not more, breath-taking adventures from these iconic studios...right??

 *Note*: Bungie has been in the unique situation of launching and managing an MMO so I’ll exclude them from the conversation and focus on studios that are primarily working on single-player focused games.